dwyl/dev-setup/readme.md

 (Open Source, Electron/NodeJS based editor).

-There are a wide range of text editors and integrated devlopment environment (IDEs) available.
+There are a wide range of text editors and integrated development environment (IDEs) available.

 We tend to use: